The Basics of California Bicycle LawsRequest Free Consultation

 Cities and local ordinances control whether or not bikes are allowed on sidewalks.

 San Diego’s Bicycle Community Resources

-San Diego is one of California’s most bike-friendly cities with many resources for cyclists such as the iCommute bike map showing the city’s 1,800 miles of bikeways, and trails so you can plan your routes and the San Diego County Bike Coalition for important road rules and bike safety information.
+San Diego is one of California’s most bike-friendly cities with many resources for cyclists such as the iCommute bike map showing the city’s 1,800 miles of bikeways, and trails so you can plan your routes and the San Diego County Bike Coalition for important road rules and San Diego bike accident prevention and safety information.